meagrivera/mtids/readme.txt

 export_as_matrix.m : Adopted for directed graphs, so that export_to_workplace works for directed graphs.
 Contains a choice for indegree and outdegree when computing the laplacian for directed graphs.

+template_modify2.m : case distinction for nodes with zero input

+export_to_simulink2.m : some minor changes for adoptaption to directed graphs; also added some functions for LTI-templates, that the state matrices can be differed now.

+Copy_of_LTI.mdl : Added a To Workspace-Block; if this is fulfilling our needs, cannot be said actually.
+Maybe, some more changes are necessary.

+ctrl_simulation.fig / .m : A new GUI, which hosts the starting function for the simulation as well as some checks for feasibility and the start of the plot function.
+A lot of work is left for now (18.12.11).

 --------------<<<<<CHANGES STILL TO DO:>>>>>>>>--------------------------------------------